 Mark’s kids often requested baked beans so on my way to Antonio’s, the corner shop referred to as Ultramarinos, on Castilla Perez, thought I’d inquire.
 I always carried an English-Spanish dictionary and looked it up.
 There was no direct translation so I had to combine individual words I thought might describe them.
 White beans were alubias, baked was horneado, tomato sauce was, salsa de tomate.
 Logically, alubias horneados con salsa tomate ought to be baked beans.
 Easy, or so I presumed.
 The shop was fitted with long and narrow racks, so I wandered back and forth along the aisles but saw nothing resembling the kids' favourite.

 Then I spotted Antonio himself.
 He at least had some experience with the growing number of inept foreigners, so I asked, ‘Antonio, tienes alubias horneados con salsa de tomate?’
-I watched his face carefully.
+I watched his face .
 He was bemused, paused for thought, and indicated for me to follow him.
 He grabbed a glass jar off the shelf containing large white beans in a clear liquid and gave it to me.
 I studied the Spanish text carefully, which didn’t help.
 I held the jar up to the light and concluded they didn’t resemble baked beans.
 Matthew and Sally would never go for whatever these were.
 I handed the jar back to Antonio shaking my head having no idea what the contents of the jar were or what to do with them.

 “Conocemos alubias blancas, pero nunca hemos oído hablar de alubias horneados con salsa tomate. ¿Qué son?” said Lucía.